Centennial Series Challenge Coins

 The Purpose and Appearance of a Challenge Coin

 Many traditions have helped to build camaraderie among military personnel over the years.
 However, carrying challenge coins is one of the most well-respected ones.
-And today, they aren’t restricted to the military (even though they largely remain a mystery among those who are not in the armed forces).
+And today, they aren’t restricted to the military.

 Challenge coins are essentially small tokens or medallions that signify that people are members of certain organizations.